-Clerical Assistant (Regina): Sherry Lindenbach: sherry.lindenbach@saskhealthauthority.ca (306) 766-0578 https://medicine.usask.ca/students/undergraduate/shadowing.php
+Clerical Assistant Regina: Sherry Lindenbach - sherry.lindenbach@saskhealthauthority.ca (306) 766-0578

 This is a self-directed but mandatory experience for students to observe and explore various aspects of medicine and health care.
 Students are encouraged to shadow (observe) physicians from a variety of disciplines and are also encouraged to shadow non-physician health care providers.

-Shadowing can provide a unique opportunity to consider career options within medicine and are encouraged to reflect on their shadowing experiences relate to the knowledge, skills, and attitudes reflected in the Program Learning Objectives.
+Shadowing can provide a unique opportunity to consider career options within medicine.
+Students are encouraged to reflect on their shadowing experiences and how they relate to the knowledge, skills, and attitudes reflected in the Program Learning Objectives.